 The Canberra branch holds monthly meetings on topics of general statistical and data science interest.
 The meetings provide excellent opportunities to meet other statisticians and data scientists both socially and professionally, from all walks of statistical life from academic institutions to government sectors and private industry.
-Please see Branch Meetings for more details of upcoming events (which we hope to keep updated as often!), and Events of a calendar of SSA events as a collective.
+Please see Branch Meetings for details of the next/most recent event (which we hope to keep updated as often!), and Events of a calendar of SSA events as a collective.

 The Canberra Branch holds the Knibbs Lecture, in honour of Sir George Handley Knibbs, annually at the last meeting of the year (either November or December).
-Details about the lecture, Sir George Handley Knibbs, and a list of speakers through the years is here.
+Details about the lecture, Sir George Handley Knibbs, and a list of speakers through the years can be found here.

 If you are in Canberra and are interested in becoming an SSA member, have ideas for potential meeting speakers, workshops, or events in general, then we would love to hear from you!
-Please send an email to either the president, vice president, or secretary, whose contact details are provided below.
+Please send an email to the address provided below.